Husband of slain KU athlete said God told him to kill her, police say - NewsBreak

 Husband of slain KU athlete said God told him to kill her, police say

-LAWRENCE, Kan.
-(WDAF) — A former University of Kansas athlete is dead, and her husband is charged in her murder.
+LAWRENCE, Kan. — A former University of Kansas athlete is dead and her husband is charged in her murder.
 He allegedly told police God told him to kill her.

 In a Gofundme for Regan Gibbs her cousin says she was a beautiful, kindhearted girl who loved Jesus.
-She was planning to go back to school to become a physician’s assistant and use her skills on mission trips.Coffeyville man shot and killed inside home
+She was planning to go back to school to become a physician’s assistant and use her skills on mission trips.Sheriff: 2 in custody following police chase through Topeka, Shawnee County

 Lawrence police said Regan Gibbs died Monday evening.
 The former KU soccer player was found dead in her Lawrence apartment she shared with her husband.
 Lockhart said Marek was the one who called 911.